Jewish Renaissance Foundation Family Assistance Center.

 Another component of the housing from Jewish Renaissance Foundation Family Assistance Center is one time energy bill help.
 There may be grants for assisting with utility bill payments, and the support is available to qualifying households from May through October of each year.
 Staff can also provide referrals to the New Jersey Department of Community Affairs for LIHEAP or other support.

 The AWE - Academy of Workforce Empowerment is a one-stop job training hub where low-income Middlesex County residents are given the opportunity to learn skills necessary for success in getting and also keeping jobs.
 A number of programs are offered from it.
+One is information on free job placement and training in New Jersey.

 AWE training provides all of the educational, technical, and financial information and skill-building needed for participants to work toward greater economic solvency.
 Training and support is also available for those who have entrepreneurial ambition.
 Classes and workshops hosted at the centers are open to anyone, although the Greater Budapest Neighborhood is the main target area.